Table of Contents

 The importance of clearing past convictions

-Discover why expunging past cannabis convictions is seen as a crucial step toward rectifying the injustices of the past and offering a fresh start to those burdened by criminal records.
+Expunging past convictions is widely regarded as a crucial step in rectifying past injustices and providing a fresh start to those burdened by criminal records.
+Historical cannabis prohibition and the resulting convictions have disproportionately impacted marginalized communities, contributing to cycles of poverty and limited opportunities.

 The state-by-state approach to expungement